PRIMER & JADES reveal an abundance of massive quiescent galaxies at 2 < z < 5

-We then spectroscopically validate the $JWST$-only run in exactly the same way as set out in Section \ref{section:sample:contamination:spectra} for our main $HST$+$JWST$ run.
-This returns spectra for 68 of the 202 $JWST$-only galaxies (compared to 83 in the $HST$+$JWST$ run), 65 of which are common to both runs.
-The remaining 3 spectra belong to the population of 17 likely spurious candidates selected solely by the $JWST$-only run.
+We then spectroscopically validate the \textit{JWST}-only run in exactly the same way as set out in Section \ref{section:sample:contamination:spectra} for our main \textit{HST}+\textit{JWST} run.
+This returns spectra for 68 of the 202 \textit{JWST}-only galaxies (compared to 83 in the \textit{HST}+\textit{JWST} run), 65 of which are common to both runs.
+The remaining three spectra belong to the population of 17 likely spurious candidates selected solely by the \textit{JWST}-only run.
 We include the spectra of each in Fig. \ref{figure:spuriousspectra}, where it is immediately obvious that all are strong line-emitting contaminants.

 The top panel of Fig. \ref{figure:spuriousspectra} features PRIMER-UDS-62083.
 This object was selected as a high-redshift massive quiescent galaxy candidate in \cite{Schreiber2018}, before being shown to have strong emission lines in their MOSFIRE spectroscopic data (their ID for this object is ZF-UDS-8197).
-Several subsequent $JWST$ spectroscopic surveys confirm the presence of strong emission lines, disqualifying its candidacy as a massive quiescent galaxy.
-The fact that this object can be confidently identified as a contaminant from our combined $HST$+$JWST$ dataset clearly demonstrates the improved constraining power of the $JWST$ imaging compared with previous ground-based near-IR datasets (though only when used in combination with $HST$-optical imaging).
+Several subsequent \textit{JWST} spectroscopic surveys confirm the presence of strong emission lines, disqualifying its candidacy as a massive quiescent galaxy.
+The fact that this object can be confidently identified as a contaminant from our combined \textit{HST}+\textit{JWST} dataset clearly demonstrates the improved constraining power of the \textit{JWST} imaging compared with previous ground-based near-IR datasets (though only when used in combination with \textit{HST}-optical imaging).

-These 3 objects provide further evidence that when selecting high-redshift quiescent galaxy candidates for expensive spectroscopic follow-up, the cleanest samples can only be selected from $HST$ optical imaging in combination with $JWST$ NIRCam.
+These three objects provide further evidence that when selecting high-redshift quiescent galaxy candidates for expensive spectroscopic follow-up, the cleanest samples can only be selected from \textit{HST} optical imaging in combination with \textit{JWST} NIRCam.